- Approximate height: 45 - 75cm (18 - 30 inches)

 - Flower colour: White

-Sagittaria sagittifolia overwinters as a small round tuber with a growing spike, but without leaves or roots, from autumn until early spring (see picture).
-If you have purchased the plant from us during this time you will have essentially got a pot of loose soil with a tuber buried in it.
-We would usually recommend that you leave it in the pot it came in until you see leaves in spring, and roots coming out of the bottom of the pot, and then pot it on or plant it out at that time, as it will be easier to handle.
-But if you do want to plant it up immediately, then carefully empty the soil out of the pot and find the tuber(s), then plant the tuber in the place of your choice with the growing spike pointing upwards and about half an inch of soil over its top.
+If you have purchased the plant from us during the time from autumn to spring you will have essentially got a pot of loose soil with tubers buried in it.
+We would usually recommend that you leave it in the pot it came in until you see leaves and roots in late spring, and then pot it on or plant it out at that time, as it will be easier to handle.
+But if you do want to plant it up immediately, then carefully empty the soil out of the pot and find the tubers, then plant them in the place of your choice with the growing spike pointing upwards and about half an inch of soil over its top.